311ecode/toClip/README.md

 - All commands support `-h` or `--help` for usage information
 - When no clipboard utility is found, outputs to stdout as fallback
 - For detailed help, run any command with `-h` option
+- When executing commands with -c, both stdout and stderr are included in the clipboard content

 ## Advanced Usage